-Sign, Voice, & Tactile Interpreting: There will be American Sign Language (ASL) interpreter(s) present during each of the plenary and breakout sessions.
+Sign & Voice Interpreting: English and American Sign Language (ASL) are the languages of the meeting.
+There will be ASL interpreter(s) present in each of the plenary and breakout sessions.
 Please do not block the view of the interpreter, especially if audio-visual aids are in use.
 Lights should not be lowered to a degree that would interfere with sign interpretation or lip reading.
 If there are individuals who are deaf/blind or have low-vision, make sure that they have priority seating in front of the presenter.
 During discussion periods, be sure the interpreter can hear you and keep up with you (this is important for both presenters and also participants asking questions or commenting).
 Please be aware that some people may have great difficulty understanding what you are saying, particularly when there is competing background noise, and that some concepts/terms used in the academic language may be unfamiliar to interpreters.
 Whether you are a member of the audience or are communicating with someone using an interpreter, give your attention to the person using the interpreter, not to the interpreter.

-Remember, if you are a session presenter: In order to facilitate the work of interpreters and facilitators and for other logistical purposes all session presenters must upload their presentation and handouts to the online system by February 10, 2017.
+Remember, if you are a session presenter: In order to facilitate the work of interpreters and facilitators and for other logistical purposes all session presenters must upload their presentation and handouts to the online system by March 1, 2024.